 It’s a fantastic place to take a quintessential San Francisco picture, then explore for a little while.
 Kids will love all the different colors and designs!
 One of the best places to see the Painted Ladies is from Alamo Square Park, which also has a dual-level playground, basketball court, and swimming pool.
 There’s also a picnic area where families can enjoy a meal together, walking trails, a big grassy lawn area, and a full tennis court!

 Wander around Chinatown

 Why not take kids to San Francisco’s Chinatown for a day of fun this summer?
-As one of the most popular destinations in the city (and one of the oldest Chinatowns in the U.S), there are several ways to keep entertained a family while learning about another culture.
+As one of the most popular destinations in the city (and one of the oldest Chinatowns in the U.S.), there are several ways to keep a family entertained while learning about another culture.
 For little ones who are creative, The Chinese Culture Center of San Francisco offers free art and craft classes for kids.
 SF’s Chinatown Museum is also a great place to learn about the history and culture of the area.
 And, of course, no visit to Chinatown would be complete without trying some authentic Chinese food or dim sum.
 Kids can even watch fortune cookies being made at the Golden Gate Fortune Cookie Factory.
 You may even get some free samples!

 Ride Bikes over Golden Gate Bridge